lemurph/IOMapper/README.md

-# godot-mapper
+# IOMapper

-godot_mapper is a module for the [Godot game engine](https://github.com/godotengine/godot).
+IOMapper is a module for the [Godot game engine](https://github.com/godotengine/godot).
 This module is designed to implement [libmapper](https://github.com/libmapper/libmapper) functionality within Godot, enabling the creation of custom devices and signals using GDScript.
 The devices and signals created this way are accessible by other libmapper-enabled devices on the local network.

 ## Installation:
 In order to compile modules with Godot, you must build Godot from source.
 This module is